tenforce/OpenDataSupport/odip.opendatasupport.eu/mapping_queries/gr2.md

-# Finnish CKAN to DCAT-AP
+# Greek CKAN to DCAT-AP
+Greece has moved to ckan for its open data portal.
+This are the mappings applied.

 ## Distribution properties